reel2bits/reel2bits/docs/installation/linux.rst

 Front installation
 ------------------

-You also needs to either get a frontend prebuild or build it yourself.
+You also need to either get a frontend prebuild or build it yourself.

 Pre-build
 ^^^^^^^^^